msigley/simple-wp-update-control/README.md

 simple-wp-update-control
 =========================

 A Wordpress plugin that hides major core Wordpress, plugin, and theme update notifications for better version control.
-Also disables all auto-updates but minor/security Wordpress updates.
+Disables all updates and auto-updates except minor core releases.
+Minor core updates can be manaully updated from the Wordpress admin area as well even if your Wordpress install isn't on the latest major release.

 Works with Wordpress 3.7+.